How Uber Works: Insights into the Business & Revenue Model

-- If driver accepts the ride, driver details are sent to the customer along with ETA.
+- If the driver accepts the ride, driver details are sent to the customer along with ETA.

-- The customer can track the driver as he arrives to his location.
+- The customer can track the driver as he arrives at his location.

 - The driver can also track the exact location of the customer and reach his exact location.

 - The payment procedure is handled by them